Is bamboo flooring disability-friendly?

 And for anyone who’s ever been around someone in a wheelchair in a home with a carpeted floor, they know that wheelchairs and carpet definitely do not get along.
 A wheelchair will bring dirt in from the outside and instantly deposit it right onto the carpet.
 If anything, a carpet makes a GREAT wheelchair tire cleaner!
 People who have been in this situation find themselves eager to seek out an alternative flooring solution.

 Tile is the least soft flooring choice on the market, except for maybe marble.
 But either one is considered to be extremely hard and very unforgiving in case of a fall.
 Tile is one of the worst for slip resistance, making it very slippery and probably not very good for someone using a cane.
 Tile is a good choice for some using a walker, as long as they don’t fall.
 As for comfort underfoot, tile is not the best choice; almost any other flooring is better for comfort underfoot.

-Tile is a very good choice for a wheelchair because it is hard, smooth, and easy to clean.
+Tile is a perfect choice for a wheelchair because it is hard, smooth, and easy to clean.
 A concern with tile and wheelchairs is moisture on the floor.
 A wheelchair can spin when hitting a moist spot.
-When this happens, it might amount to nothing, or the wheelchair can hit something hard and possibly flip over or at least cause damage to a wall or piece of furniture.
+When this happens, it might amount to nothing, or the wheelchair can hit something hard and possibly flip over or at least cause damage a wall or piece of furniture.